St Andrew's Church, Andreas, Isle of Man: Tower

-When the church was rebuilt the spire was situated at the western end, however various improvements were made over the years.
-The roof was raised and between 1867 & 1869 the tower at the western end was demolished and a new one built alongside the church.
+When the church was rebuilt, the spire was situated at the western end; however, various improvements were made over the years.
+The roof was raised and between 1867 and 1869 the tower at the western end was demolished and a new one built alongside the church.
 The foundation stone was laid by Mrs Francis Hall (widow of Archdeacon Hall) on 30 May 1867.

 The tower was originally 120 ft in height.
 Connected to the main building by an arch it was a striking feature and visible all across the northern plain of the Isle of Man.

 The west end of the church was extended to include new entrances on the north and south sides, with a central stairway to the gallery.
 The work was completed in August 1869 following which Archdeacon Moore gave a supper for all the workmen.
 A large bell was housed in the tower and granite circles and shapes were made from a split farm roller which was given to the builders for the purpose.

 With the opening of RAF Andreas in 1941, the Air Ministry was given permission to cut down the flagpole on top of the tower and to replace it with an obstruction light.
 The tower was later reduced by removing the middle section on the orders of the Air Ministry.
 The numbered stones were stored and were originally intended to be restored at the end of the war.
-However the restoration never took place, and the stones mysteriously disappeared.
+However, the restoration never took place, and the stones mysteriously disappeared.

-War Memorial
+War memorial

 Another prominent feature of the church is the Andreas War Memorial commemorating those lost from the parish during both World Wars.

 Designed by Cosmo Kendall, an inhabitant of the parish, the war memorial was erected by 85 parishioners who gave their time voluntarily.
 The entire cost of materials came from voluntary subscriptions from within the parish.

 Constructed from 132 tons of red sandstone, the obelisk stands at 41 ft.
 It is mounted with five slate plaques with a cross at the top of the structure.

 The memorial was unveiled on Sunday 9 November 1924, the ceremony being performed by Mrs J. Christian and Mrs T. Crowe, each of whom had lost two sons in the Great War.
 The memorial was dedicated by Archdeacon J. Kewley.

 Military graves

 Within a specified area of the churchyard are 23 military graves, the responsibility of the Commonwealth War Graves Commission.
 These include pilots of No. 457 Squadron RAAF, No. 452 Squadron RAAF, the Fleet Air Arm and trainees of No. 11 Air Gunnery School.

-In addition there are the graves of the Commanding Officer of RAF Andreas, Wing Commander Teddy Knowles DFC, and Major Geoffrey Waite MC of the Wiltshire Regiment who was in charge of airfield defence and who was killed alongside Wing Commander Knowles following the crash of Armstrong-Whitworth Whitley BD417 on 23 August 1942.
+In addition there are the graves of the commanding officer of RAF Andreas, Wing Commander Teddy Knowles DFC, and Major Geoffrey Waite MC of the Wiltshire Regiment who was in charge of airfield defence and who was killed alongside Wing Commander Knowles following the crash of Armstrong-Whitworth Whitley BD417 on 23 August 1942.